 First Steps

-1. Instrument your current failure rate.
-Measure how often model calls fail, how many records are stuck, and how many duplicate charges exist.
+1. Instrument your failure rate.
+Measure how often model calls fail, how many records are stuck, and how many duplicate charges exist today.

-2. Decouple billing from processing on your highest-cost model.
+2. Decouple billing from processing.
+Start with your highest-cost model.
 Ensure the system checks charge status before any model call executes.

-3. Build one failure simulation test for the ambiguous case.
-Trigger a model success with a failed status update and verify correct recovery.
+3. Simulate the ambiguous failure.
+Trigger a model success with a failed status update and verify that the system recovers without duplicate charges.

 Practical Solution Pattern